LLC Dissolution Cost & Fees by State 2026

-A complete breakdown of LLC dissolution costs in 2026, including state filing fees, service fees, and hidden expenses you should plan for.
+A complete breakdown of LLC dissolution fees by state for 2026, including all 50 state filing fees, service fees, and hidden costs.

 Quick Answer

-LLC dissolution costs include your state filing fee (typically $0 to $200) plus any service fees.
+LLC dissolution costs include your state filing fee, which runs from $0 (California, Georgia, Washington and others) up to $220 in Washington DC and $204 in Delaware, plus any service fees.
 DissolveMyLLC charges $99 for state-only dissolution or $599 for complete closure including IRS filings.
 Attorney fees for the same work range from $500 to $2,000.

 One of the first questions people ask when closing their LLC is, "How much is this going to cost?"
 The answer depends on your state, how many states your LLC is registered in, and whether you handle the process yourself or hire help.
 This guide breaks down every cost you should expect in 2026.